timescale/docs/timescaledb/getting-started/add-data.md

     );
     ```

-1. Download the following CSV files (in ZIP format).
-There are two files with company information and real-time stock trades for one month.
+1. Download the following `.zip` file.
+The file contains two `.csv` files: one with company information, and one with real-time stock trades for one month.

-    Download CSV: <tag type="download">[stock_data_real_time.zip](https://s3.amazonaws.com/assets.timescale.com/docs/downloads/)</tag>
+    Download: <tag type="download">[stock_data_real_time.zip](https://s3.amazonaws.com/assets.timescale.com/docs/downloads/)</tag>

-1. Unzip the CSV files
+1. At the command prompt, unzip the `.csv` files:
     ```bash
     unzip stock_data_real_time.zip
     ```

-1. Use the following `psql` commands to insert the data into your
+1. At the `psql` prompt, insert the data into your
     TimescleDB instance.
-The code assumes your CSV files are in the current directory:
+If the `.csv` files aren't in your current directory, replace the file paths as needed:

     ```sql
-    -- copy data from stocks_real_time.csv into stocks_real_time table
     \copy stocks_real_time from './stocks_real_time.csv' DELIMITER ',' CSV;
     \copy company from './company.csv' DELIMITER ',' CSV;
     ```

 </procedure>

+## Next steps
-Now that you’re up and running with data inside TimescaleDB let’s [start querying the data][query-data].
+Now that you have data in your TimescaleDB instance, learn how to [query the data][query-data].

 [twelve-data]: https://twelvedata.com/